GiovanniRaniolo/Jitzu-Drum-Pad/README.md

 ## How to Use

+1. **Site**: Go to this link: https://jitzu-drum-pad.vercel.app
 1. **Main Interface**: The main screen displays all available drum pads.
-2. **Keyboard Keys**: Use the corresponding keyboard keys to trigger drum sounds.
+1. **Keyboard Keys**: Use the corresponding keyboard keys to trigger drum sounds.
-3. **Volume Slider**: Slide the volume control to adjust the sound intensity.
+1. **Volume Slider**: Slide the volume control to adjust the sound intensity.
-4. **Mobile Interaction**: Tap the drum pads on the screen to play sounds.
+1. **Mobile Interaction**: Tap the drum pads on the screen to play sounds.

-## Installation
+##° Installation

+Optionally you can download the repo and install the app.
 Make sure you have the following installed on your machine:

 - `Node.js`: Download and install `Node.js` from nodejs.org.